By Diane Houghtaling

 10. It’s always good to take the time to look back over the choices and decisions we’ve made in the past.
 Would we do anything differently or have chosen a different option?
 Mistakes are never wasted if we can learn valuable lessons from them.

-Page 2 of 2 - May this new year be the year we learn to make good decisions that we won’t have to make resolutions to change in the future.
+May this new year be the year we learn to make good decisions that we won’t have to make resolutions to change in the future.

 Hope Ministries Inc. is a Christian counseling center.
 If you want to speak confidentially with someone, call us at (845)482-5300.